 I am sure I heard all the Hungarian words I know: lecso, goulash, falkanal, legjobb, furdo, bazus, rendorseg,egy, ketto, harom, kert… ok, there is more.
 Maybe I do know more Hungarian words that I want to admit.
 And please refrain from correcting my spelling.
 I know.

 I needed a good amount of time to return to Budapest.
 The first few times I went back was not always easy.
-However, this time, eventough very emotional, Budapest filled me with joy.
+However, this time, even tough very emotional, Budapest filled me with joy.
 The city grew and become more international, more crazy party like – if possible – yes, way possible.
-Budapest feels alive and seems that never sleeps.
-His streets are filled with young and old, Hungarians and non-Hungarians, drunken, stag parties from breakfast to breakfast, hen parties, posh parties, jazz parties, hipsters parties, underground parties, everyone can find his crowd here.
+Budapest feels alive and it seems that never sleeps.
+The streets are filled with young and old, Hungarians and non-Hungarians, drunken, stag parties from breakfast to breakfast, hen parties, posh parties, jazz parties, hipsters parties, underground parties, everyone can find his crowd here.